501.225.1444

 CAMP FEES

 We offer discounted camper fees to families, thanks to the generosity of our donors.
 These pricing tiers are based on household income and do not reflect the true cost of camp sessions.
-No matter which pricing tier you choose, the experience, amenities and level of care is the same value of $3,700 per session.
+No matter which pricing tier you choose, the experience, amenities and level of care is the same.

 download pricing sheet